barryclark/jekyll-now/cloudnativelondon/promote.md

 description: "Request to share your events and offers at Cloud Native London."
 ---

 You are welcome to share relevant events and offers with the Cloud Native London group.
-They will appear in blog posts and be emailed to the ~5000 group members.
+They will appear in blog posts and be emailed to the ~6000 group members.

-To help cover running costs, we ask for a donation of £200 (no VAT), payable by debit/credit card.
+To help cover running costs, you will need to make a donation of £100 (no VAT), payable by debit/credit card.

 <!-- Load Stripe.js on your website. -->
 <script src="https://js.stripe.com/v3"></script>